Sreejajinna/DAY-1/README.md

 # DAY-1
-This Python file about the limitation of variables and datatypes
+The Python file about the limitation of variables and datatypes